Ayumi-Smith/appointments-etl-pipeline/README.md

 to SQLite.

 ## What it does
-- Checks a folder for new CSV files with appointments data.
+- Checks a source folder for new CSV files with appointments data.
 - Validates schema and performs data-quality checks:
   - Required columns present
   - Valid datetimes